Invest Or Pay Off Student Debt

 With the majority of new OD’s graduating with a student loan balance the size of a decent home mortgage, debt management and balancing that responsibility along with life’s other responsibilities weighs heavily on new OD’s.

-I’ll highlight a few key considerations and thoughts to consider when making that decision for yourself and your family.
+I’ll highlight a few key considerations and thoughts to consider when making the decision to invest or pay off student debt for yourself and your family.

 Your income is your greatest wealth building tool and being as efficient and effective with the finite dollars that you bring home on a monthly basis is what will allow you to build a solid financial foundation now and for the future.